Dimpho-Molepo/DIMMOL405_BCL2401_GroupA_Dimpho-Molepo_JSL09/README.md

 ## Learning Outcomes

 1. **Better Understanding Promises:** Promises are a way to handle asynchronous operations in JavaScript.
-In this project we learn how to use promises and how they represent a value that may not be available yet, but will be resolved at some point in the future.
+In this project, we learn how to use promises and how they represent a value that may not be available yet but will be resolved at some point in the future.
 Promises can be in one of three states: fulfilled, rejected, or pending.

 2. **Learn About APIs:** How to use APIs and how to fetch data from the internet.
 Learn about the syntax of making an API request and how to handle the response.

 3. **Learned About Promise Rejection:** Learned how to use the throw() and catch() to better handle promise rejection.
 Learned about the different error codes when a promise is rejected.

 4. **Using Async and Await** Using async and await can greatly simplify asynchronous code in JavaScript, which makes it more readable and easier to work with.
 Learned that by using async and await, you can write asynchronous code that looks and behaves more like synchronous code, making it easier to understand and maintain.
-Also learned the best practices when using the asynchronuos code
+Also learned the best practices when using the asynchronous code

 ## Author
 Dimpho Molepo